yjp1406/yjp1406/README.md

 ###

-<p align="left">I'm Yagnesh, a final-year student at Ahmedabad University .
-I'm a passionate backend developer, and I thrive on solving complex coding challenges.
-You can often find me immersed in LeetCode problems or testing my skills in coding contests on platforms like Codechef, Codeforces, and LeetCode.
-Let's connect and collaborate on some exciting projects! 🚀</p>
+<p align="left">I'm Yagnesh Patel, a passionate and skilled Fullstack Developer with a B.Tech in Computer Science & Engineering.
+With expertise in languages like JavaScript, Dart, Python, C++, and PHP, and frameworks such as Node.js, Flutter, React.js, and Laravel, I specialize in developing robust, scalable, and user-centric solutions. 🚀</p>

 ###